bubochka-solutions/nfml/docs/concept.md

-NFML (Novice-Friendly Markup Language) is a interface layout markup language, aimed to be self-descriptive (understandable even for those who is not similliar with this language), easy to learn and use, featured and powerful language.
+NFML (Novice-Friendly Markup Language) is a interface layout markup language, aimed to be self-descriptive (understandable even for those who is not similliar with this language), easy to learn and use, strict and powerful language, which has not so much features, but enough to create perfect UI.

 The serializer and deserializer will be implemented as a Nim modules.
 Later it can be easily implemented for any other